ArcBees/gwtp-eclipse-plugin/README.md

 # GWTP Plugin For Eclipse

-We're currently updating our documentation: You can find instalation instructions at: http://arcbees.github.io/gwtp-eclipse-plugin/
+We're currently updating our documentation: You can find installation instructions at: http://arcbees.github.io/gwtp-eclipse-plugin/

 Ask a question at the GWTP google group if you need help.